aosabook/500lines/event-driven-web-server/writeup.md

 3. If reading output got us an `:eof`, it means that the other side has closed this socket so we just discard it
 4. Otherwise, we check if the buffer is one of `complete?`, `too-big?`, `too-old?` or `too-needy?`.
 If it's any of them, we remove it from the connections table and send out the appropriate HTTP response.

 Now, firstly, you'll have to take my word for it that most of these things happen correctly until we get to their implementations later.
 But more importantly, it might not be entirely apparent why we're going through this rigmarole.
 Because we're trying to serve up content with a single thread, we can't afford to block on any particular connection.
-Because if we _did_, we'd block the entire server, rather than just a single connection.
+Because if we _did_, we'd block the entire server, rather than just a single request.
 As a result, we have to do work to make sure that we never block on an incoming stream _and_ that if a particular stream is dragging its feet, we can move on to the next one without throwing out our work so far.
 That means a system of buffers to keep track of intermediate results, and a buffering process that stops if it runs out of available input before getting to a complete request.
 Most importantly, it means non-blocking IO.
 Here's ours:

 	(defmethod buffer! ((buffer buffer))
 	  (handler-case